LabKey/labkey-ui-components/packages/components/releaseNotes/labkey/components.md

 # @labkey/components
 Components, models, actions, and utility functions for LabKey applications and pages.

+### version 0.96.3
+*Released*: 28 September 2020
+* Remove bootstrap scss variables copied straight over from bootstrap.
+Just have overrides.
+* Don't look for audit queries in global variable as this relies on server context which isn't always present
+* Don't try to resolve URLs if no URL mappers defined.
+Can use URLs directly from server
+* Update labkey/api version

 ### version 0.96.2
 *Released*: 27 September 2020
 * Issue 41431: Misc test fixes on domain designer conditional format dialog and buttons